dashohoxha/killercoda-scenarios/gitea/step3.md

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/

-2. At the end of the setup page create a user account.
+2. Click on "Signup" and at the end of the install page create a user account with username `user1` (which also will be the administrator of the site).

-3. From the gitea web interface create a new project called `project1`.
+3. From the gitea web interface create a new repository named `project1`.

 4. Create a Git project on the terminal:

+   `cd`{{execute}}

    `mkdir project1`{{execute}}